Bob Lord (business executive): Education

 Lord started his career as an engineer, graduating from Syracuse University with a BS in industrial engineering.
 While at Syracuse, he was an Industrial Engineering and Co-Operative Educations honors student and member of Sigma Chi (1981–1985).
-Lord achieved one of the fraternity’s highest honors, The Significant Sig Award, which recognizes alumni whose exemplary achievements in their fields of endeavor have brought great honor and prestige to the name of Sigma Chi.
+Lord achieved one of the fraternity's highest honors, The Significant Sig Award, which recognizes alumni whose exemplary achievements in their fields of endeavor have brought great honor and prestige to the name of Sigma Chi.

 Furthering his education, he attended Harvard Business School and graduated with an MBA in Administration and Management.

 Career

-In June of 1983, Lord’s first job out of college was a shift supervisor and industrial engineer at General Motors.
+In June 1983, Lord's first job out of college was a shift supervisor and industrial engineer at General Motors.
 After a year, Lord began working at Corning Inc. as a senior industrial project engineer and marketing project engineer.
 He worked in this role between June 1985 to September 1988.

 In 1990, Lord went on to become the senior principal consultant and project manager at Symmetrix.
 After leaving Symmetrix in 1995, Lord became the area vice president of Contract Services for NovaCare until leaving in 1996.
 He then joined Advanced Rehab Services (later renamed Prism Rehab Services), where he served as chief operating officer until 1998 and served as executive vice president of Prism Rehab Services until 1999.

 In 2000, Lord became the vice president of client support services for agility.com and left within the same year to become the vice president of corporate alliances and business development at Pretzel Logic Software.
 In November 2000, Lord left Pretzel Logic to become the executive vice president of North America Razorfish.

 In 2002, he became the chief operating officer of Razorfish Inc. In 2003, Lord sold Razorfish to SBI Inc. and became executive vice president of SBI-Razorfish Inc.

 In 2004, Lord became the East Region president of Razorfish, a subsidiary of aQuantive (AQNT).
 Three years later, he went on to serve as the East Region president of Razorfish, a subsidiary of Microsoft.
 In 2010, Lord became the global CEO of Razorfish, subsidiary of Publicis.
 Continuing his role as a CEO, Lord went on to serve as the global CEO of VivaKi Interactive at Razorfish in 2011.

 During his time at Razorfish, Lord co-authored the book Converge: Transforming Businesses at the Intersection of Marketing and Technology (ISBN 978-1-4805-8982-7), which discusses how technology, media, and creativity are uniting and how this shift is revolutionizing marketing and business strategy.

 In 2013, Lord left Razorfish to work as CEO of AOL Platforms.
 Then, in 2015 Lord became the president of AOL.
 Lord grew AOL revenues from $1.5 billon to over $3.0 billion through mergers and acquisitions and via organic growth.
 He oversaw the sale of AOL to Verizon for $4.4 billion in June 2015 and positioned AOL to become a world leader in the Mobile Media landscape.
 Following his career at AOL, Lord joined IBM.